edgamat/edgamat.github.io/_posts/2019-11-03-Values-Objects-With-Entity-Framework-Core.md

 ## Implicit Conversions

-Instead of explicitly using `v.Value` and `Weight.Create()` to indicate the conversion, you can add implicit operators to your Value Object to make things simpler:
+Instead of explicitly using `v.Value` and `Weight.Create()` to indicate the conversion, you can add implicit operators to your Value Object to make things more readable:

 ```csharp
 public static implicit operator decimal(Weight value)